 • The Employer Group segment benefit ratio decreased 10 basis points from 83.6% in 2012 to 83.5% in 2013 primarily due to higher favorable prior-year medical claims reserve development, partially offset by growth in our group Medicare Advantage products which generally carry a higher benefit ratio than our fully-insured commercial group products.
 The Employer Group segment's benefits expense included the beneficial effect of \$128 million in favorable prior-year medical claims reserve development versus \$48 million in 2012.
-The increase in favorable prior-year medical claims reserve development torsus \$48 million in 2012.
-The increase in favorable prior-year medical claims reserve development versus \$48 million in 2012.
-The increase in favorable prior-year medical claims reserve development for 2012 to 2013 primarily was driven by claims trend for the prior year ultimately developing more favorably than originally expected and increased financial recoveries.
+The increase in favorable prior-year medical claims reserve development from 2012 to 2013 primarily was driven by claims trend for the prior year ultimately developing more favorably than originally expected and increased financial recoveries.
 The increase in financial recoveries primarily resulted from claim audit process enhancements as well as increased volume of claim audits and expanded audit scope.
-This favorable prior-year medical claims reserve development benefit ratio by approximately120 basis points in 2013 versus approximately 50 basis points in 2012.
+This favorable prior-year medical claims reserve development decreased the Employer Group segment benefit ratio by approximately 120 basis points in 2013 versus approximately 50 basis points in 2012.